 - Sabres forward Jeff Skinner and Penguins defenseman Mike Matheson won a silver medal together for Team Canada at the 2017 IIHF World Championship.

-SABRES AMONG LEAGUE-LEADERS (Sabres’ league rankings entering play Friday)
+SABRES AMONG LEAGUE-LEADERS (Sabres’ league-leaders entering play Wednesday)

 SABRES REAL-TIME STATS LEADERS